martina-occhetta/Final-Year-Project/README.md

 c.
 Feature selection iii - Estimation of Kolmogorov complexity using the gzip algorithm //
 4. Autoencoder training and analysis - filtered data
 5. Visualisation of data projection onto parametrised latent layer + clustering: using DBSCAN.
 Analysis of clusters obtained.

+Also included are the local compaction plots for all window sizes (LCPs) and the Supplementary Figures SF1-SF3.